overte-org/overte/BUILD_WIN.md

 ## Step 1.
 Visual Studio & Python 3.x

 If you don't have Community or Professional edition of Visual Studio 2022, download [Visual Studio Community 2022](https://visualstudio.microsoft.com/vs/).
 While Visual Studio 2019 should still work, we don't support it anymore and might remove workarounds specific to it in the future.

 When selecting components, check "Desktop development with C++".

 If you do not already have a Python 3.x development environment installed and want to install it with Visual Studio, check "Python Development".
 If you already have Visual Studio installed and need to add Python, open the "Add or remove programs" control panel and find the "Microsoft Visual Studio Installer".
 Select it and click "Modify".
 In the installer, select "Modify" again, then check "Python Development" and allow the installer to apply the changes.

-### Visual Studio 2022

-On the right on the Summary toolbar, select the following components.

-* MSVC v142 - VS 2019 C++ X64/x86 build tools
-* MSVC v141 - VS 2017 C++ x64/x86 build tools
-* MSVC v140 - VS 2015 C++ build tools (v14.00)
+Note: MSVC 14.44.35207 seems to be bugged and cannot compile libnode.
+Get an older MSVC 143 version using `.\VisualStudioSetup.exe modify --installPath "C:\Program Files\Microsoft Visual Studio\2022\Community" --add Microsoft.VisualStudio.Component.VC.14.33.17.3.x86.x64` (this installs version 14.33.31629).
+Notice how the relevant component has been added to the "Single components" section on the right.
+Make sure to reload your environment (by restarting your terminal for example), otherwise the new compiler version won't be found.

 ## Step 1a.
 Alternate Python